schoetbi/TTrack/README.md

 For all dates and times TTrack tries to detect the format how you enter the date and time.

 For example TTrack detects ``11-03-2011`` as the 3rd November 2011.
-If you enter ``03.11.2001`` the date is also the thrid of November 2011 but in the German format.
+If you enter ``03.11.2001`` the date is also the third of November 2011 but in the German format.

+### Enter time without a date

 You can also ommit the date and only enter ``10:40``.
 In this case the date is assumed to be today.